 142,930 Georgia households are benefiting from the TCJA’s elimination of the Obamacare individual mandate tax.
 Most households hit with this tax made less than $50,000 per year.

 688,320 Georgia households are benefiting from the TCJA’s doubling of the child tax credit.

 Every income group in every Georgia congressional district received a tax cut.
 Nationwide, a typical family of four received a $2,000 annual tax cut and a single parent with one child received a $1,300 annual tax cut.

 3,001,180 Georgia households are benefiting from the TCJA’s doubling of the standard deduction.
 Thanks to the tax cuts, nine out of ten households take the standard deduction which provides tax relief and simplifies the tax filing process.

 Lower utility bills: As a direct result of the TCJA’s corporate tax rate cut, Georgia residents are saving money on utility bills.
 Lower electric, water, and gas bills help households and small businesses operating on tight margins.
-For example, Atlanta Gas Light Co. and Georgia Power (see below) both passed along tax cut savings to their customers.
+For example, at least two Georgia utilities reduced their customers’ bills (see below).

 Thanks to the tax cuts, Georgia businesses of all sizes are hiring, expanding, raising pay and increasing employee benefits:

 Winton Machine (Suwanee, Georgia) – Capital investments; purchase of new equipment:

 “Tax reform is enabling companies to make significant capital investments, and it’s creating more business for us and other small manufacturers,” said Ms. Winton.

 Winton anticipates making her own capital investments.
 “We’ll be replacing two machines in our factory,” she said. – May 1, 2018, National Association of Manufacturers article excerpt